spiffy-TOS/The-Rings-of-Chaos/Heralds of Korangar.md

-## The Heralds of Varnagor
+## The Heralds of Korangar

-The six Heralds of Varnagor are powerful, chaotic entities that emerged when the Broker placed the third Prime Ring on Cinderverge.
+The six Heralds of Korangar are powerful, chaotic entities that emerged when the Broker placed the third Prime Ring on Cinderverge.
 Each one manifests in a different part of the world, spreading madness and corruption.
 The player encounters the first Herald in the vertical slice, with the others encountered later in the full game.

 ---